jamestcorley/jamestcorley.github.io/index.md

 *August 24, 2025*

-Right on the heels of Network+, I've passed the Security+ exam.
+Right after Network+, I've passed the Security+ exam.
 It feels I'm inching closer and closer to something.
 I know I'm more knowledgable coming out on the other side.